romz-pl/yumbo/doc/yambo.md

 - [AMPL](https://ampl.com/) a mathematical programming language;
 - [HiGHS](https://highs.dev/) a high performance software for linear optimization;
+- [SCIP](https://www.scipopt.org/) one of the fastest non-commercial solvers for mixed integer programming and mixed integer nonlinear programming;
 - [Streamlit](https://streamlit.io/) a faster way to build and share data apps;
 - [Python](https://www.python.org/) a programming language that lets you work quickly;
 - [Pandas](https://pandas.pydata.org/) a fast, powerful, flexible and easy to use open source data analysis and manipulation tool;
 - [Matplotlib](https://matplotlib.org/) a comprehensive library for creating static, animated, and interactive visualizations in Python;
 - [NumPy](https://numpy.org/) the fundamental package for scientific computing with Python;

+### Source code

+The programme is implemented in Python.
+The source code is available in the GitHub repository [Yumbo](https://github.com/romz-pl/yambo/).